PPB Group

 PPB Group Berhad is a Malaysian diversified conglomerate which engages in food production, agriculture, waste management, film distribution, property investment and development.
-PPB is also the single largest shareholder, through an 18 percent stake, in Wilmar International, one of the leading palm oil producers and agribusiness companies in the world.
+PPB is also the single largest shareholder of Wilmar International, one of the leading palm oil producers and agribusiness companies in the world.

 The company was founded in 1968 as Perlis Plantations Berhad (from which it derives its current name) by Robert Kuok to cultivate and mill sugar cane in the northern Malaysian state of Perlis.
 The company went public in 1972 and has since ventured into other industries, although it exited the sugar business in 2009.
 Today, its main business is the supply of flour to downstream food producers.
 Its subsidiary, FFM, is the largest flour miller in Malaysia.
 The Kuok family retains control of the company with a 50.8 percent shareholding.

 History

-Foundation and sugar origins
+Establishment

-Robert Kuok and his brother Philip founded the company Kuok Brothers as a rice wholesaler in Malaya in 1948.
+The businessman Robert Kuok and his brother Philip founded the company Kuok Brothers as a rice wholesaler in Malaya in 1948.
 They ventured into the sugar and flour milling business in the 1950s and 60s.

 In 1952, Kuok Brothers began acquiring sugar plantations in 1952 and founded Perlis Plantations Berhad in 1968 to house its sugar cane cultivation and milling business.
 The company also established Malaysian Sugar Manufacturing Company (MSM), a sugar refiner, in 1959.
 Kuok said the choice to switch from the rice to sugar business was due to tough competition in the rice market in the 1950s.
 Having gone to school in the English-medium Raffles Institution in Singapore, he also had an advantage in the sugar industry since the sugar trade was conducted in English.

 Kuok Brothers also established Federal Flour Mills (FFM) in 1962, entering the flour milling industry to take advantage of the government's import-substitution economic policy.

 By the end of the 1960s, through PPB, MSM and its sugar commodities trading business, Kuok Brothers was said to control more than 10 percent of the world's sugar supplier, earning Kuok the nickname "the Sugar King."